Martin Chodúr: Life and career

-Early life: 1989–2003
+1989–2003: Early life

-Chodúr was born in Ostrava, Czech Republic.
+Chodúr was born in Ostrava, Czechoslovakia.
 He inherited an appreciation of music from his parents.
-His grandmother, Božena Onderková-Poremská, had been a member of the opera choir of the Provincial Theater in Moravian Ostrava (today's National Moravian-Silesian Theater) since 1945, and he often sang with his mother, Melania, accompanied by guitar.
+His grandmother, Božena Onderková-Poremská, had been a member of the opera choir of the provincial theatre in Moravian Ostrava (today's National Moravian-Silesian Theatre) since 1945, and he often sang with his mother, accompanied by guitar.

-At the age of three, he began attending the People's Conservatory and the Music School in Ostrava-Mariánské Hory, where he studied singing with teacher Eva Krňávková and recorder with teacher Mikuláš Ďurko.
-As a multi-instrumentalist, Ďurko introduced him to other instruments, and so during his twelve years at the People's Conservatory, in addition to the recorder, he also learned to play the accordion, heligonka, and keyboards.
-At the same time, he began composing classical music and gave a clarinet concerto to his teacher Ďurko as part of the graduation concert.
+At the age of three, he began attending the People's Conservatory and the Music School in Ostrava-Mariánské Hory, where he studied singing and recorder.
+During his twelve years at the conservatory, Chodúr also learned to play the accordion, heligonka, and keyboards.
+At the same time, he began composing classical music and performed a clarinet concerto as part of his graduation concert.

 Chodúr also took private lessons in composition from Ostrava composer Pavel Helebrand.
-His passion since childhood has also been poetry, literature, and English.
-His first published work, a poem called "Joy", appeared in the Almanac of Pupils' Poetry 2003/2004.
+Since childhood, he has also been passionate about poetry, literature, and English.
+His first published work, a poem called "Joy", appeared in the 2003/2004 Almanac of Student Poetry.

 Chodúr's real musical beginnings came when he was eleven years old.
 The recorder was replaced by a clarinet, which he had begun studying with bass clarinetist Jiří Masný at the Janáček Conservatory and Grammar School in Ostrava.
 Masný, as a member of the Janáček Philharmonic, collaborated on recording Chodúr's Christmas album Hallelujah (Vánoční písně a koledy).
 Chodúr had already begun to develop his piano playing in the first year at the Janáček Conservatory, and this became part of his creative process.

 During his high school years, Chodúr devoted himself to guitar and singing.
 He started a group called Eruption of Emotions with drummer Tomáš Novák, who was a classmate of his older brother, Marek.
 At first, they played as a guitar/vocals and drums duo.
 Later, guitarist Adam Čermák joined.
 The group's membership changed frequently, and over the next five years, they changed their name to The Moods and added violin to their lineup.
-The group played club performances, participated in the music mini-festival Podchodem vstup in Ostrava, and performed at the multi-genre amateur band competition BOOMCUP.
-In addition to participating in his own group, Chodúr also performed as an accompanying bass guitarist and guitar player in the group Mystic Fable, which made it to the BOOMCUP 2003 semifinals.
+The group played club performances, participated in the music mini-festival Podchodem vstup in Ostrava, and performed at the multi-genre amateur band competition Boom Cup.
+In addition to participating in his own group, Chodúr also performed as an accompanying bass guitarist and guitar player in the group Mystic Fable, which made it to the Boom Cup 2003 semifinals.